SHAHIDNX/Hacktoberfest-2019/README.md

 Just follow the steps given below :

-Fork this repository.

-You need to add an entry similar to format specified below, under Contributors List in CONTRIBUTORS.md
+You need to add an entry similar to format specified below, under Contributors List in CONTRIBUTORS.md above

   - [<your name>](<Link to your github profile>) Example:Git hub link: https://github.com/SHAHIDNX

+Commit changes

 Create a pull request.